-Silver is a beautiful and versatile metal that is used to create things like lovely serving pieces or treasured jewelry items.
+Silver is a beautiful and versatile metal used to create things like lovely serving pieces or treasured jewelry items.
 However, all silver becomes tarnished over time thanks to exposure to light and air.
-You may be dismayed to see your lovely silverware or favorite platter covered with dingy tarnish, but there are actually several simple ways to restore your pieces to their shiny glory.
-Though you can purchase polish or other commercially-available cleaning solutions, there are even some methods can be done simply at home with items most people have around the house.
+You may be dismayed to see your lovely silverware or favorite platter covered with dingy tarnish.
+Luckily, there are several simple ways to restore your pieces to their shiny glory.
+Though you can purchase polish or other commercially-available cleaning solutions, there are even some methods that can be done simply at home with items most people have around the house.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.